 Their opinion affected our marriage because I didn’t want to be married to a jerk.
 But I had kids with him, and honestly didn’t know what to do about it.

 In the end, allowing other people to give me their opinions about my marriage, helped it to fail.
 It didn’t cause it, but it definitely encouraged me to move me in that direction.

 I believe that we all need someone to lean on from time to time, but we need to be cautious about who we choose to fill that role.
-Don’t rely on those who have also had failed marriages to give you advice on what you need to do.

 All men, at one point or another, are going to come across as being a jerk.
 It’s inevitable for most of them because ingrained in their make-up is the drive to take charge, be opinionated, or just to be a know-it-all in general.

 It comes across to us as being a jerk, because, well, it is.
 But to them, they are being what they think they were designed to be.
 In their minds, they are being men.